meitar/docs/content/install-guide/preparation/site-survey.md

 Once you have a rough estimate of whether the new node will have LOS, the next step is to estimate whether or not the new node location will be able to establish a radio link with an existing node that is strong enough to supply connectivity to the new node.

+* Load the [NYC Mesh node map](https://www.nycmesh.net/map) to view basic radio coverage estimates for the new node location. ([Source code for the NYC Mesh node map is available on GitHub](https://github.com/nycmeshnet/node-map).)
-* If your prior LOS research revealed that a nearby existing node uses a Ubiquiti-branded outdoor router, consider using the [Ubiquiti airLink™ Web site](https://link.ui.com/) to simulate an RF environment to estimate connectivity levels.
+* If your prior LOS research revealed that a nearby existing node uses a Ubiquiti-branded outdoor router, consider using the [Ubiquiti airLink™ Web site](https://link.ui.com/) to more precisely simulate an RF environment to estimate connectivity levels.

 ## On-site

+Having accomplished as much as possible during your site survey pre-planning, the next step is to physically visit the new node location for an on-site survey visit.
+Be sure to coordinate the timing of this visit with the new node owner so that they know to expect you and can let you in to their property.
+Also be certain to review the [NYC Mesh Install Team Etiquette Guide]({{< relref "etiquette" >}}) before you communicate with the new NYC Mesh member.

 ### Assess physical access